Healthcare professionals analyzing secure AI infrastructure diagram showing confidential computing enclaves protecting patient data

 3. Real-Time Inference on Edge Devices

 Deploy AI inference capabilities to edge locations like imaging centers or ambulances while maintaining end-to-end encryption.
 Patient data never leaves the secure enclave, even during real-time diagnostic predictions.
+Emerging technologies like AI tools in telehealth are expanding how healthcare professionals interact with data while enhancing productivity and patient outcomes.

 4. Genomic Analysis Pipelines